 A refusal to register a design may be appealed to the Patent Appeal Board and then, if necessary, the Federal Court of Canada.

-Drawing requirements — in terms of number of views, format, style and quality — are similar to the United States’ requirements, rather than the more lax requirements of a community design in Europe, for example.
+Drawing requirements - in terms of number of views, format, style and quality - are similar to requirements in the United States, rather than the more lax requirements of a community design in Europe, for example.
 New Canadian practices as of Nov.
 5, 2018 further harmonize Canadian requirements with WIPO and other jurisdictions and reduce the compliance burden when filing in Canada.

 h.
 Canadian adherence to the Geneva Act of the Hague Agreement